zeepk/twitter-bot-template/README.md

 # Twitter Bot Template

-> TODO: instructions on how to setup Twitter dev account

 ### To setup and run the program locally
-1. Setup a Twitter developer account
+1. Setup a [Twitter Developer](https://developer.twitter.com) account, you can follow the instructions [down here](#to-create-a-twitter-developer-account)
 2. Create a new project with a new app in the Twitter developer portal
 3. Clone this repository, or create your own repo using this as a template
 4. Create a `.env` file and fill it out with tokens & keys from your Twitter dev account (use the provided `.env-example` file as a reference)